rkrishn7/objection-match/README.md

 });
 ```

-You can also alias columns in the predicate, which makes the predicate much easier to read:
+You can also alias columns in the predicate, which makes it easier to read:

 ```tsx
 const searchResults = await search.search({